3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Spoiler

-OhmineDT has been styling for the Spoiler plugin, please make sure you are already installed this plugin to get it work.
+OhmineDT has been styling for the Spoiler plugin, please make sure you have already installed this plugin to get it work.

 This is a closed spoiler block: